1060460048/symfony-wordpress-edition/README.md

 ## Usage

 * Download ZIP archive and run `composer install` (assuming [Composer](http://getcomposer.org/download/) is installed globally).
+* Add DB details to `web/wp-config.php`.
+* Open the `web` folder in a browser and go through the usual WordPress install.
 * See [RoutemasterBundle](https://github.com/outlandishideas/RoutemasterBundle) for further usage instructions.